-His present and past years' directorships can be found in the section titled "Additional Information on Directors Seeking Re-Election" in this Annual Report.
+He was first appointed on 29 October 2021 and last re-elected on 28 October 2022.
+He will be standing for re-election in the upcoming AGM and his present and past years' directorships can be found in the section titled "Additional Information on Director Seeking Re-Election" in this Annual Report.